compufox/RemindMeBot/README.md

 ## TODO

-- way to cancel reminders that you've scheduled
+- command to repeat a reminder